dysnix/helmfiles/README.md

 ## Usage

-Surely we you should have a recent helmfile available, you can grab it from [the official github page](https://github.com/roboll/helmfile).
+Surely you should have a recent helmfile available, you can grab it from [the official github page](https://github.com/roboll/helmfile).

 ### Add the repository into your helmfiles git repostory